Here is a toddler and here is a cardboard box.

 The term “heuristic” comes from the Greek word “eureka” which, roughly translated, means “to discover.”
 The concept behind heuristic play is that children learn and make discoveries through their own exploration and manipulation of objects.

 What is heuristic play?

 Heuristic play is play, pure and simple.
 It is play from prehistory, before toys and games.
 Here is an object.
 What does it do?
 Let’s find out.

 We’ve all watched as a baby or toddler makes a happy discovery, learning that one thing fits inside another or that a ball dropped into a tube appears again at the other end.
-This is known as discovery or heuristic (pronounced hyoo-ristic) play.
 The pleasing action is repeated many times until the new concept is understood.

 This kind of play can last for long periods and is a great introduction to independent play for younger children.
 In effect, it is an extension of the treasure basket activity we recommend for the under ones.